Join Ben Bullman and Gareth John as they break down their guide to the practical considerations of accountancy study after AAT.

 - ACA students and members are in high demand across all sectors, not just in practice (50% work in Industry and Public Sector).

 - 6 Certificate level computer-based assessments On demand – Exempt from up to 5 with AAT Level 4*

 - 6 Professional level exams – March, June, September and December sittings

 - 3 Advanced level exams – July and November sittings.

-*Being AAT qualified would give you exemptions from some of the certificate level papers.
+*Are you AAT qualified?
+In this situation, you would be exempt from some of the certificate level papers.
 These include:

 - Accounting, Management Information and Business & Finance